 STEP 1: GATHERING THE TOWEL

 The towel will need to be gathered so it is the same width as the potholder.
 To do this, fold the towel in half lengthwise and press with iron along the fold.
 This crease will be the gathering line.

-Set the sewing machine to a basting stitch.
+If you are using a sewing machine, set the sewing machine to a basting stitch.
 A basting stitch is simply a straight stitch set at the longest possible length.
 Pull the top thread and bobbin thread behind the presser foot so you have a long tail about 5 to 6 inches.
-Then, stitch across the towel using the crease as a guide.
+Then, stitch across the towel using the crease or drawn line as a guide.

 Gather the towel until it is the same size as the potholder.
 To gather, hold the top thread with one hand and pull the fabric away from the thread.
 Do this on both sides.
 When you get close to the desired length, on one side pull the bobbin thread up from the bottom and tie a knot with the bobbin and top thread.